dadi/api/docs/endpoints.md

 `{version}/{database}/{collection.NAME.json}`

-Serama handles the creation and modification of collections in MongoDB directly.
+DADI API handles the creation and modification of collections in MongoDB directly.
 All that is required in order to setup a new collection and collection endpoint is the creation of the collection schema file.

 Collection schemas take the following format -